davidkhala/As-Architect/concepts/tech/microservice.md

 - SOA involves more centralized planning and integration.
 Microservice architecture facilitates faster development with independent deployments.
 - SOA highlights on reusability and interoperability.
 Require strong governance structure and mature development processes.
 - Microservice highlights on speed, agility, flexibility, and fault isolation.
 Require companies with a DevOps culture focusing on continuous delivery.

+# Drawback
+Don't use microservice if you write application which is
+- small
+- Not business critical